WHO IS TIMEWORM?

 Timeworm is a Spokane-based confluence of musical space-time where indie rock, funk, pop, and psychedelia meet.
-Lead singer, drummer, and multi-instrumentalist J. I. Gassen imparts sweet falsetto refrains over tight-pocket grooves, while guitarist Indy Heyer sails through his signature blend of scorching riffs and sweeping progressions, all complemented by the syncopated fusion of rhythm and melody of bassist John Wayne Williams.
+Lead singer, drummer, and producer J. I. Gassen imparts sweet falsetto refrains over tight-pocket grooves, while lead guitarist Indy Heyer sails through his signature blend of scorching riffs and sweeping progressions.
+Bassist John Wayne Williams complements the duo with his funky fusion of rhythm and melody, rounded out by the prolific harmonic grace of guitarist/keyboardist Drew Brereton.
 Timeworm channels the dynamic energy of the Inland Northwest rock scene in live performances while setting themselves apart by delivering catchy melodies in everything from soulful jams to distorted soundscapes.

 Timeworm formed after singer-songwriter J. I. Gassen and budding guitar wizard Indy Heyer met at a local jam session in the summer of 2023.
 Gassen longed to bring his unique synthesis of singing and drumming to the stage after writing and recording his own music since 2016.
 Heyer played frequent solo cover gigs around town but had never been in a band, hungry to bring his talents to a collaborative project.
 The two found immediate chemistry and soon began jamming and writing original tunes in Gassen’s home studio he dubbed Mystery Balloon Records.